 Yes!
 Gluten free breadcrumbs will work great for this.
-I like these gluten free breadcrumbs the best but you could also make your own.
+I like these gluten free breadcrumbs the best, but you could also make your own.
 Take your favorite gluten free bread and pulse in your food processor until you have fine crumbs.

 Storing and Freezing

-These are really best served fresh from the oven.
-The get a bit soggy if you try to save them for the next day, but they are still good.
-I would keep them in an airtight container in the refrigerator for up to 2 days.
-When you are ready to eat them, you could pop them back in the oven to rewarm and crisp them up.
+This zucchini fries recipe is really best served fresh from the oven.
+They get a bit soggy if you try to save them for the next day, but they are still good.
+I would keep leftover zucchini fries in an airtight container in the refrigerator for up to 2 days.
+When you are ready to eat them, you could pop them back in the oven to re-warm and crisp them up.